KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 </td></tr></table>
 <hr/>

 # H1 - Free to use?
-Exploring public domain claims in Wikimedia Commons files sourced from Delpher (June 2025)
+Exploring public domain claims in Wikimedia Commons files sourced from Delpher (April 2025)
-<sup>Olaf Janssen, xx June 2025</sup>
+<sup>Olaf Janssen, 22 June 2025</sup>

 This article is also [available as PDF](ongithub.pdf).